The River Cottage Farm Story

 Our Journey, and how we got to where we are today

 Life from that point on took on a whole new direction.
-I began to look at animals as…animals.
+I began to look at animals as…well, animals.
+Living, breathing, feeling animals.
 What did they need?
 How were they made?
 What would they eat if they had a choice?
 Would chickens willingly consume arsenic?
 Did they really have constant heartburn with a grain-based diet?
 The more I learned, the more I realized how misguided I had been.

 I had not become a livestock farmer; I had become a grass farmer.
 My job was to nurture the billions of biological creatures beneath my rubber wellies and the hooves of my livestock.
 This biological life, if well tended, would ensure that the juicy steak, the roasted chicken, or the cold glass of whole milk would be loaded with the vitamins and essential fatty acids that made my family thrive.

 As soon as I refocused from healthy profits to healthy products, our farming life transformed into something akin to a Wendell Berry novel.
 When my farming centers on what benefits my family and my customers, the long arm of wellness reaches back and touches the animals, the farm, the land, the community, and the environment.
-So thank you for putting your trust in us.
-Our promise is to provide you with exactly what I searched out for my own family: healthy, great-tasting, nutritionally dense, sustainably raised food — from our home to yours.
+So, thank you for putting your trust in us by supporting our farm.
+Our promise is to provide you with exactly what I searched out for my own family: great-tasting, nutritionally dense, sustainably raised food.